Infinix launches Hot 10S Series gaming smartphone

 MediaTek’s Helio G85

-The Hot 10S is the first in its series to be equipped with MediaTek’s Helio G85 chipset to provide a better gaming experience.
-The octa-core CPU features two powerful Arm Cortex-A75 CPUs operating up to 2GHz and six Cortex-A55 processors operating up to 1.8GHz, interlinked by a large L3 cache for improved performance.
+The octa-core CPU of the Helio G85 features two powerful Arm Cortex-A75 CPUs operating up to 2GHz and six Cortex-A55 processors operating up to 1.8GHz, interlinked by a large L3 cache for improved performance.

 MediaTek’s HyperEngine combines various technologies to enhance the overall gaming experience with sustained performance for a longer period.
 With this feature, gamers can expect smoother performance in demanding game engines, along with intelligent dynamic management of CPU.